Zimbabwe awaits arrival of Emmerson Mnangagwa

 Almost four decades of rule by Mugabe and his party has left large sections of the public distrustful.
 "They hate ZANU-PF.
 They hate Emmerson Mnangagwa and Constantine Chiwenga... the rank-and-file of the military hate their leaders."

-"There are no word to explain what the people of Zimbabwe have suffered."
+"There are no words to explain what the people of Zimbabwe have suffered."

 Calls for change from abroad